 Five Shifts For The Wellbeing Revolution: Chris Johnstone (pictured)

 Back in the Twentieth Century, a hundred times as many research articles were written about sadness and depression than happiness and joy.
 The first shift is in our direction of gaze, widening our focus to include not just problems to address, but also a positive vision of what we want to move towards.
 The second shift is in emphasis, from healthcare delivery (by experts to the public) to health care practice (engaged in by us all).
 This talk by positive psychology expert Chris Johnstone describes how these two shifts are joined by three others to represent a profound and wide-ranging change, a revolution indeed, in our approach to wellbeing.

 Birmingham City Council has been developing a behaviour change approach as a way of working to tackle inequalities and provoke wellbeing outcomes for its citizens, especially those in the most need.
 Karen will explain the model and how it relates to the Five Ways to Wellbeing, as well as give practical examples of ways to amplify the wellbeing agenda in a political context.

 Exploring the Connection Between Wellbeing and Economics - Katherine Trebeck (Full description to follow shortly.)

 This workshop is a general introduction for people who want to know more about the science of happiness and wellbeing and who want to know how to apply it to lead happier lives.
 Introducing evidence based research - including Martin Seligman’s “PERMA”model and the NEF “Five Ways to Wellbeing”.

-Wellbeing at Work: Sherry Clark, Happiness Works
+Brave New Work: Sherry Clark, Happiness Works

 Gross National Happiness - A Vision from Bhutan that is Going Global: Felipe Viveros, Gross National Happiness Centre